Oct 04, 2014

 He dares not to deify Shakespeare and his Hamlet, challenges and changes his focus, while firing sharp, deadly bullets of contemporary politics into it.

-The cocky cinematic insurgent has taken a play about a procrastinating, traumatised individual, a prince, a son, and turned it into a stinging political comment.
+The cocky, cinematic insurgent has taken a play about a procrastinating, traumatised individual, a prince, a son, and turned it into a stinging political comment.

-Haider takes on the extremely complicated and yet profoundly simple story of Kashmir — a tapestry of insurgency, terrorism, security forces, double agents, politicians and people, some who are profiting from it all and others who have gone numb and mum — and tells it using the story of Hamlet.
+Haider takes on the extremely complicated and yet profoundly simple story of Kashmir — a tapestry of insurgency, terrorism, security forces, double agents, politicians and people, some of whom are profiting from it all and others who have gone numb and mum — and tells it using the story of Hamlet.
 Oh, the sacrilege!